polilluminato/linuxday-2024-presentation/README.md

 * PDF
   * [pdfrx](https://pub.dev/packages/pdfrx): pdfrx is a rich and fast PDF viewer implementation built on the top of PDFium.
 The plugin supports Android, iOS, Windows, macOS, Linux, and Web
   * [pdf](https://pub.dev/packages/pdf): A pdf producer for Dart.
 It can create pdf files for both web or flutter
+* Stampa
+  * [printing](https://pub.dev/packages/printing): Plugin that allows Flutter apps to generate and print documents to compatible printers on Android, iOS, macOS, Windows, and Linux, as well as web print
 ## 💎 Contribuire

 Se trovate un errore, non esitate a segnalarlo come issue e a descriverlo nel modo migliore possibile.